-Yoga has been practiced for centuries and there are many reasons why.
-The benefits are endless.
+Yoga has been practised for centuries and there are many reasons why.
+The benefits of yoga are endless.

 Recall back to those restless nights when you can’t turn your mind off.
 Stress and anxiety cause you to breathe irregularly.
 When this happens, your brain orders your body to go into the fight-or-flight mode as a way of responding to this crisis.

 Your body then releases a hormone into your bloodstream called cortisol.
 Whenever you are stressed or anxious your body is exposed to a steady release of cortisol, and like anything in life, too much cortisol can harm your body.
 The fight-or-flight response also pushes the importance of your metabolism on the back burner, which may explain that stubborn fat around your midriff.
 Studies have shown that yoga can significantly lower levels of cortisol, making us feel less stress and less anxious.

 Without an effective coping strategy like yoga, your ability to deal with stress may never be managed.
 Through the practice of yoga you can learn how to calm your anxious mind, and with that comes peace and balance.

 The Benefits of Yoga on Your Body

 Alignment is key to your yoga practice and all the benefits that come with it.
 When you align the body there is a domino effect.
 First, your nervous and circulatory systems will begin to work efficiently.
 When your sympathetic nervous system is working efficiently, metabolism will work effortlessly, correcting all the damage stress has caused on your waistline.